giachero/biDAQz/README.md

 # biDAQzmq
-Server/Client comunication tools for the biDAQzmq board
+Server/Client comunication tools for the biDAQ board

 ### Clone the repository locally
 Open up your terminal and clone the repository locally